 Domwe Island is the largest unpopulated island in Lake Malawi and is separated from the mainland by a narrow gap.
-The camp on the island is very basic yet exclusive and even boats its very own private beach surrounded by rock formations.
+The camp on the island is very basic yet exclusive and even boasts its very own private beach surrounded by natural rock formations.
 It is self-catered and a great place for those wanting a real African experience.
-There are 3 full furnished safari tents as well as 2 tent sites as well as a dining area with a bar; a rustic and peaceful getaway.
+There are 3 fully furnished safari tents, as well as 2 tent sites as well as a dining area with a bar; a rustic and peaceful getaway.

 x3 Safari Tents, x2 Tent site (tent not included)

 Feb – Jan (closed mid Jan – mid Feb)

 If you are heading to Domwe island then you are venturing away from all your luxuries, but you are getting a truly unique experience with the gorgeous Lake Malawi as your backdrop.
 Make your way to the island by boat or kayak and make sure you bring everything you need with you as it is self-catered.
 The kitchen is stocked with solar fridges, pots, pans as well as cutlery and crockery.
 If you need supplies then Cape Maclear is only 25km away to get any extras you may need; it really is a great experience for the whole family!

 At Domwe they want to make an as little environmental impact as possible, keeping to, and maintaining the nature of the island.
 The loos are dry compost toilets, once the waste is removed, it’s buried for a year and then used as compost in the gardens on the mainland.
 All kitchen waste is the same, or it is burned or recycled.
 Cooking is all done on gas stoves and water is pumped from the lake and then chlorinated on the island.
 Even the wooden decks and thatch on the safari tents are sourced locally.
 Domwe is definitely doing their bit for the environment!